 -Boosted agriculture among SWID members by introducing them to different agricultural practices and creating sustainable seeds for economic development.

-SWID has helped Many women and girls to inherit land and property which was not the case before because of the cultural beliefs that did not favour women and girls to inherit land and property.
+SWID has helped Many women and girls to inherit land and property which was not the case before because of the cultural beliefs that did not favor women and girls to inherit land and property.

 -Men who used to despise women now respect them simply because women know their rights and in case they are violated, they know where to seek justice.